-- 7. A process for identification of, and early intervention into, problems among students for whom preventive efforts have been unsuccessful shall include: - a) Ensuring all appropriate staff have been familiarized with the signs and symptoms of alcohol and other drug use/ or abuse by students. - b) Acquainting all staff with the procedures to follow and referrals skills required when dealing with alcohol and drug use/abuse by students. - c) Informing all students and their parents/guardians of the existence of early intervention programs and how to gain access. - 8.
-Violations of the TCDSB Code of Conduct under the auspices of this policy can occur in seven ways: - a.
-Use of tobacco or tobacco products - b.
-Use or possession of alcohol - c.
-Use of inhalants for the purpose of intoxication - d.
-Use or possession of illicit drugs - e.
-Intoxication by alcohol or other drugs - f.
-Trafficking of illegal drugs - g.
-Giving alcohol to a minor - 9.
-The Toronto Catholic District School Board prohibits the use of alcohol or drugs by students while on board property or at events sponsored by the Board and its constituent schools.
+7. A process for identification of, and early intervention into, problems among students for whom preventive efforts have been unsuccessful shall include:

+- a) Ensuring all appropriate staff have been familiarized with the signs and symptoms of alcohol, cannabis and other drug use/ or abuse by students. - b) Acquainting all staff with the procedures to follow and referrals skills required when dealing with alcohol, cannabis and other drug use/abuse by students. - c) Informing all students and their parents/guardians of the existence of early intervention programs and how to gain access. - 8.
+Violations of the TCDSB Code of Conduct under the auspices of this policy can occur in seven ways: - a) Use of tobacco or tobacco products - b) Use or possession of alcohol - c) Use or possession of cannabis - d) Use of inhalants for the purpose of intoxication - e) Use or possession of illicit drugs - f) Intoxication by alcohol, cannabis or other drugs - g) Trafficking of illegal drugs h) Giving alcohol or cannabis to a minor

+9. The Toronto Catholic District School Board prohibits the use of alcohol, cannabis or other drugs by students while on board property or at events sponsored by the Board and its constituent schools.
 The possession of these substances, with the exception of tobacco and tobacco products, is also prohibited.
-[Note: While students over sixteen years of age may legally possess tobacco, this provision recognizes that the Toronto Catholic District School Board prohibits its use on school property or at school-sponsored events, per regulation 10 below.]
+[Note: While students over sixteen years of age may legally possess tobacco and students over eighteen years of age may legally possess cannabis, this provision recognizes that the Toronto Catholic District School Board prohibits its the use of alcohol, tobacco, cannabis or other drugs on school property or at school-sponsored events, per regulation 10 below.]
 However, school sponsored events not held on Board property are governed by the standards established for that particular location.

-10. a) The Smoke Free Ontario Act governs all offences related to smoking on school property.
+10a.
+The Smoke-Free Ontario Act governs all offences related to smoking on school property.
 Further the Municipal Code Chapter 709 further strengthens the obligations each school must fulfill to remain in compliance with legislation and municipal bylaws.
-All school administrators will ensure that staff, students, parents and members of the public are aware that smoking is not permitted on school property.
+All school administrators will ensure that staff, students, parents and members of the public are aware that smoking tobacco or cannabis is not permitted on school property nor within 20 metres of any point on the perimeter of school property.